What you say to your agency’s clients isn’t as important as you think — all that matters is what they hear.

 So, the next time your client thinks reading a blog post about SEO gives him the right to tell you how to do your job, fight the temptation to say, “You don’t know what you’re talking about.”
 Instead, explain to him why he’s incorrect, and don’t attack his statement, but emphasize the negative impact on his business.

-For example, if your client suggests you add more of the keyword to an already optimized blog post, try saying something like this:
+For example, if your client suggests you add more of the target keyword to an already optimized blog post, try saying something like this:

 “You have a great understanding of SEO basics, and that’s been really helpful to us.
-However, in this case, adding more of that keyword to this blog post could actually hurt your bottom line.
+However, in this case, adding more of that target keyword to this blog post could actually hurt your bottom line.
 The technique is known as ‘keyword stuffing,’ and Google penalizes businesses that use it by decreasing their visibility on search engine results pages.”

 Here, you’re not outright saying “you’re wrong,” but explaining why the idea won’t work and how it’ll ultimately hurt your client’s business.